ihor-delta/delta/APPS.md

 *Important Clarification*: Freedom Of Transition is ignored by these Apps

+## @app.Trinity
+- communication between representatives is disabled
+- advices is enabled

 ## @app.Trinity.Core
 - to help representatives to satisfy their needs
 - messages when a representative is in the resting state are disabled